Discharging Social Security Overpayments in Bankruptcy

 Social Security Overpayments Can Be Discharged in Bankruptcy

-Just because you owe a debt to the federal government does not mean that you can't discharge it in bankruptcy.
+Just because you owe a debt to the federal government doesn't mean you can't discharge it in bankruptcy.
 Certain debts owed to the government, such as recent unpaid taxes or criminal fines, are nondischargeable in bankruptcy.
 But a Social Security overpayment is not one of them.

-In bankruptcy, Social Security overpayments are treated as unsecured debts similar to credit card debt and medical bills.
-So if you are unable to pay back your Social Security overpayment, filing for bankruptcy relief can allow you to discharge your obligation to the SSA.
+In bankruptcy, Social Security overpayments are treated as unsecured debts like credit card debt and medical bills.
+So if you can't pay back your Social Security overpayment, filing for bankruptcy relief can allow you to discharge your obligation to the SSA.
 However, keep in mind that the SSA has the right to object to your discharge if it believes you were committing fraud by accepting the additional payments.

 The SSA Can Object to Your Discharge if You Commit Fraud

 Debts acquired by false pretenses or other fraudulent means can't be discharged in bankruptcy.
-If a creditor believes that you committed fraud (such as providing false information on a credit application) when you obtained the debt, it can file a complaint (called an adversary proceeding) in your bankruptcy to have the debt declared nondischargeable.
-(Learn more about bankruptcy adversary proceedings based on fraud.)
+If a creditor believes that you committed fraud when you obtained the debt, it can file a complaint called an "adversary proceeding" in your bankruptcy and ask the court to declare the debt nondischargeable.
+If the creditor wins, the filer remains responsible for the debt after bankruptcy because it isn't included in the debt discharge.

-Just like your other creditors, the SSA has a right to object to your discharge.
-But fraud is typically very difficult to prove in bankruptcy.
+Like your other creditors, the SSA can object to your discharge.
+However, proving fraud can be difficult in bankruptcy.
 So the chances that the SSA will object to your discharge are slim.
-However, if the SSA believes you accepted payments knowing that you were not entitled to them, it may have more incentive to file an objection to your discharge.
+However, if the SSA believes you accepted payments knowing that you were not entitled to them, it might have more incentive to file an objection to your discharge.

-If you received a large Social Security overpayment and are not able to pay it back, consider talking to a knowledgeable bankruptcy attorney in your area to discuss all of your options.
+If you received a large Social Security overpayment and cannot pay it back, consider talking to a knowledgeable bankruptcy attorney in your area to discuss your options.

 Get Professional Help